Richard Golian

 Survival

 Let’s start with the basics.
 What is absolutely essential for survival?
-Clean water, food, breathable air, and other fundamental conditions.
+Clean water, food, breathable air, and other fundamental requirements.
 Each of these needs and the potential problems that arise from them could fill an entire blog post on its own.

-Additionally, survival today also depends on other key factors:
+Additionally, survival today also depends on:

 Safety.
 Physical security remains the foundation for everything else.
 In an increasingly uncertain world, protection from threats – whether natural disasters or social unrest – will be critical.